-WLCA started life in 1994, by local residents, in response to plans to demolish the Perry Common estate.
-From then on, we have tirelessly helped the local community; through the demolition of the old estate and the rebuilding of the new – keeping the local community at the centre of this process and ensuring local people influence important decisions.
+Witton Lodge Community Association started life in 1994, established by local residents, in response to plans to demolish the Perry Common estate.
+From then on, we have tirelessly helped the local community – through the demolition of the old estate and the rebuilding of the new – keeping the local community at the centre of this process and ensuring local people influence important decisions.

-Along this journey, we have built 187 properties, that we rent directly and run the much improved and extended Perry Common Community Hall.
-This is a focal point for the local community, being busy throughout the week with different clubs and events.
+Along this journey, we have built and manage 187 properties that we rent out directly, and run the much improved and extended Perry Common Community Hall.
+This is a focal point for the local community, with different clubs and events being held throughout the week.
 It’s also a great venue to hire out for your meetings and parties!

-Throughout the year we host a wide array of community events including our very popular Spring into Spring festival and Christmas On The Ring.
+Throughout the year we host a wide array of community events including our very popular Spring into Summer festival and A Perry Common Christmas.

-We can help with Jobs and Skills, have a wide range of Environmental Projects and promote local good health and wellbeing through our Living Well work.
+We can help with Jobs and Skills, deliver a wide range of Environmental Projects and promote local good health and wellbeing through our Living Well work.

-Our story has been one of an exciting 22 years and we have ambitious plans for the next 22 years!
+Our story has been one of an exciting 25 years and we have ambitious plans for the years to come!

 The Perry Common ‘Boot’ Estate